 To reduce the difficulty of the sternum pull up, you can use your legs to bear some of your weight.
 I call this the fulcrum sternum pull up because you use your feet as a pivot point.
 I like this set up because it enables you to get your torso parallel to the floor at the top of the pull, which means the resistance provided by your bodyweight is directly opposite the line of pull of the fibers of the traps and lats, which results in an even stronger contraction.

-The Poliquin Group Online explains why the sternum pull up is the best upper back exercise for overall upper back development:
+The Poliquin Group Online explains why the sternum pull up may be the best upper back exercise for overall upper back development:

 “Not only does this exercise create a great overload on the scapulae retractors, it works more than just the lats.
 The beginning of the movement is like a classical chin, the midrange resembles the pullover motion, and the end position duplicates the finishing motion of a rowing movement.
 If you’re advanced enough to even attempt this routine, then you should make sternum chin-ups the staple of your back program.”

-If you want the most return for your training effort, you may want to include the sternum pull-up, in your routine.
+If you want the most return for your training effort, you may want to include the sternum pull-up in your bodyweight-based training routine.